 When using Ads Manager you’re locked into one specific objective per campaign.
 You can still have a full creative campaign that will incorporate all three stages of the funnel process, but based on Facebook hierarchy you can’t use all of them in one go.
 You’d have one ad solely targeting awareness, one ad solely targeting consideration, and one campaign dedicated to conversion.

-This enables you to say ‘We can pay more for this ad, because they’re already been through each part of the funnel, therefore the chances of conversion will be higher’.
-That’s not to say you can’t run conversion ads targeted at people who have never seen your brand before – you absolutely can – but a funnel can build traction and increases the odds of conversion.
+This enables you to say ‘we can pay more for this ad, because they’re already been through each part of the funnel, therefore the chances of conversion will be higher’.
+That’s not to say you can’t run conversion ads targeted at people who have never seen your brand before – you absolutely can – but a funnel can build traction and increase the odds of conversion.

 Finding new customers with an awareness campaign